MrPimples/MrPimples/README.md

 - 👋 Hi, My name is Dimas Rizky Sanjaya AKA MrPimples
 - 👀 I’m interested in Tech,Coding,Games and Movies
-- 🌱 I’m currently learning Machine Learning and Software Engineering
+- 🌱 I’m an Intern on Blibli as SDET or QA
-- 📫 You can DM me on my instagram @mr_p1mpl3s
+- 📫 You can reach me on my linkedin https://s.id/1qFmH

 <!---
 MrPimples/MrPimples is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.